 You can change some properties from the Line and Filling toolbar.
-To see more options, select the object and click on the Line 🛕 icon or right-click on the object and choose Line from the context menu.
+To see more options, select the object and click on the Line options, select the object and choose Line from the context menu.
 This opens the Line dialog.

 Common Line Properties